Datavault-UK/automate-dv-docs/docs/macros.md

 ### stage macro configurations

 The stage macro supports some helper syntax and functionality to make your life easier when staging.
 These are documented in this section.

-#### Derived columns are in scope of Hashed columns.
+#### Column scoping

 The hashed column configuration in the stage macro may refer to columns which have been newly created in the derived column configuration.
 This allows hashes to be created using values generated by the user via the derived column